 At this time, it is unclear when mRNA biotechnology will be integrated into the cattle industry.
 Once these vaccinations become mainstream, finding clean dairy sources will be a significant challenge.
 While many cringe at the thought of it, raw milk has so many health benefits that some consider it medicinal.

-During our stay in Idaho, we took advantage of the convenience and availability of raw milk which is only legal to sell in stores in 14 of 50 states.
+During our stay in Idaho, we took advantage of the convenience and availability of raw milk, which is only legal to sell in stores in 14 of 50 states.
 If you’re wondering what raw milk tastes like, although it varies from location and cow, generally it tastes just like pasteurized milk with a consistency of 1%—we actually thought it would be much thicker.

 If you are interested in the raw milk movement, find a local raw milk distributor near you.
+Alternatively, if you sell milk, meat, and eggs from your farm, consider listing it online so that others can easily find your fresh products.

 3. Global Raw Milk Finder